 How will you handle an upset customer?

-This question is more typical for interviews for supervisory or managerial roles in the restaurant, because common Pizza Hut employees aren’t responsible for addressing complaints of the customers.
+This question is more typical for interviews for supervisory jobs or managerial roles in the restaurant, because common Pizza Hut employees aren’t responsible for addressing complaints of the customers.
 Anyway, you can get this question, and you should show the right attitude.

 Say that the feedback of customers matters to you, and you will definitely hear them out, trying to understand what went wrong (if anything).
 You will try to remedy the situation (if possible), and you will also learn your lesson, to make sure the same problem won’t repeat again with another customer.
 In any case, you won’t argue with the customer.
 You will stay calm and courteous, regardless of their emotions…